-According to a survey by the Ministry of Health, Labor and Welfare, about 16% of Japanese, 1 out of 7 Japanese, earn less than 120,000 yen monthly, considered low-income poor.
+According to a survey by the Ministry of Health, Labor and Welfare, about 16% of Japanese, 1 in 7 Japanese, earn less than 120,000 yen monthly, considered to be low-income poor.

 In particular, more than half of single mothers are relatively poor, which has become a serious social problem in Japan in recent years.

 In addition, the relative poverty of the elderly is also a major social problem, when being over 70 years old, about 26%, that is, more than a quarter of the population, falls into relative poverty.
 There are reports of elderly Japanese people who committed crimes to be arrested and support themselves.

 - Poverty in Japan – Are there poor Japanese people?